jorisroovers/gitlint/docs/rules/user_defined_rules/line_and_commit_rules.md

 The benefit of a `CommitRule` is that it allows for more complex checks that span multiple lines and/or checks that should only be done once per commit.
 Conversely a `LineRule` allows for greater code re-use and implementation simplicity.

-While every `LineRule` can be implemented as a `CommitRule`, it's usually easier and more concise to go with a `LineRule` if that fits your needs.
+While every `LineRule` can be implemented as a `CommitRule`, the opposite is not true.

 ### Examples